redcanaryco/atomic-red-team/execution-frameworks/python/README.md

 - Add "%USERPROFILE%\AppData\Local\Programs\Python\Python37" and "%USERPROFILE%\AppData\Local\Programs\Python\Python37\Scripts" to the PATH environment variable.
 This adds pip and the python executable to the PATH, allowing them to be run more conveniently from the command line.
 - Open a shell with the "Git Bash Here" contextual menu option.
 You should be able to run the "python" command successfully. "python -V" should indicate Python 3 rather than python 2.7.
 - Upgrade pip to the latest version: "pip install --upgrade pip"
 - Clone the ART Attack Runner Git repository on the Desktop directly.
-Open Git Bash on the Desktop and type the following: "git clone git@gitlab.soc.int.bell.ca:cerberus/art-runner.git".
-Make sure that you have an account on [Gitlab](https://gitlab.soc.int.bell.ca/), and that you have added your public key to your account.
-You may also clone via HTTPS, if that works better for you.
-- Move into the cloned repository, and run the installation commands: "pip install -r requirements.txt".
+Open Git Bash on the Desktop and type the following: "git clone https://github.com/redcanaryco/atomic-red-team".  - Move into the cloned repository, and run the installation commands: "pip install -r requirements.txt".
 This will install the dependencies of the project.
 - Try to run the script: "python runner.py interactive".
 Try to run the technique of your choice.